austinszeng/pr4adventure/README.md

 - Pickpocketing and attacking both have risks of adding an enforcer to the map during the first encounter if the person notices and gets scared.
 However, the same person cannot call an enforcer on the map twice.
 Subsequent pickpockets where the person notices or subsequent attacks cause the person to either stay scared or they have a chance to get mad and be engaged instead.
 Once engaged, they stay engaged.

 # Ideas:
-- after all of this, need to balance the game (e.g. running away is way too easy rn)
 - maybe make stealing money more complicated and don't make it all go away with one swipe? add money that merchant makes from store to merchant's money?